1. THE BEGINNINGS

 1880.
 John Meyer apparently acquired an interest in the brewery, with only Charles Ruh, the brew-master, remaining as a prior owner.
 The two became proprietors of the Bavarian Brewery.

 1881.
 Shortly after Meyer and Ruh acquired the Bavarian Brewery, Charles Ruh suffered fatal injuries in a carriage accident.
 John Meyer acquired an interest in the brewery from Charles's wife, Elizabeth Ruh.
 However, a one-half ownership interest was still retained by J. H. Deglow.
 Anton Ruh, the brother of Charles, became the new brew-master of the brewery, and John Meyer became the remaining sole proprietor.
 Apparently, Meyer needed additional capital and a partner to provide assistance in purchasing the remaining one-half interest from a Deglow family member.
 This provided an opportunity for Wm.
 Riedlin to acquire an interest in the brewery in 1882 from Meyer.
-After Riedlin sold Tivoli Hall, which he operated for about five-years and that was located at 1311 Vine Street in the Over-the-Rhine (OTR) area of Cincinnati, he embarked on a new endeavor as a brewer.
+After Riedlin sold Tivoli Hall, which he operated for about five-years and located at 1311 Vine Street in the Over-the-Rhine (OTR) area of Cincinnati, he embarked on a new endeavor as a brewer.
 (See the William Riedlin Years.)

 *Note: With regards to the photo above, there are some concerns whether or not the dates of 1848 and 1910 on the original Bavarian Brewery structure photo (shown above and on the background of this page) reflect the dates it was constructed and the building demolished.
 Some preliminary findings indicate the brewery land formerly belonged to the Western Baptist Theological Institute until 1855.
 Most of this land was vacant until after 1855, when it was subdivided into lots and sold.
 So, if the building was constructed in 1848 it appears it would have been an Institute property and not constructed around the mid 1860s when the brewery began, as was thought.
 If the date of 1848 on the photo is not the date the building was erected, it possibly could signify an earlier date for when a Bavarian Brewery began in the Over-the-Rhine (OTR) area of Cincinnati, as discussed below.
 Regardless, this structure was razed for the Bavarian Brewing Co. office building around 1910.